40-HR OSHA HAZWOPER SITE – HYBRID (PRE-RECORDED ONLINE & CLASSROOM) COURSE

 After completing the 24-hour online portion of the course, students will complete the 40-hour curriculum at our Hudson, NH facility on the dates provided below.

-At the conclusion of the course, students will be awarded a 40-hr HAZWOPER Site certificate.
+Students will be awarded a 24-hr Technician level training certificate at the conclusion of the online portion of the class.
+At the conclusion of the entrire 40-hour course, students will be awarded a 40-hr HAZWOPER Site certificate.